openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 createGZipSync():  GZip

-Create a GZip object.
-A GZip object instance is returned on success.
+Creates a gzip object.
+The gzip object instance is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.